PiSupply/PaPiRus/README.md

 # PaPiRus
 Resources for PaPiRus ePaper eInk display

-# Enabling SPI interface on Raspberry Pi
+# Enabling SPI and I2C interfaces on Raspberry Pi
-Before using PaPiRus, do not forget to enable the SPI interface.
-You can enable it by typing `sudo raspi-config` at the command line and then selecting `Advanced options` > `SPI` and then selecting Enable.
+Before using PaPiRus, do not forget to enable the SPI and the I2C interfaces.
+You can enable the SPI by typing `sudo raspi-config` at the command line and then selecting `Advanced options` > `SPI` and then selecting Enable.
+Without exiting the tool still in `Advanced options` > `I2C` and then selecting Enable.

 # Setup PaPiRus
 ```bash